kfoozminus/cheatsheets/kubernetes.md

 ### Commands:
   - `kubectl get services`
   - `kubectl expose deployment/<deployment-name> --type="NodePort" --port 4321` created a new service and exposed it as NodePort type. minikube doesn't support LoadBalancer yet.
-    - QJenny - Here target-port must be same as the one we exposed in Dockerfile - the deployment is deploying a container based on the dockerfile and the container exposed the target-port mentioned - and If we are creating a Service whose job is to watch that deployment/Pods/Container, we have to watch this on same port
     - when we are mentioning `--port` and not mentioning `--target-port`, target-port takes the --port by default
     - my `EXPOSE` in Dockerfile is `4321`, we can access the service only if `--target-port` is `4321`
-    - QJenny - so what is --port in `kubectl expose`
-    - QJenny - what is --port in `kubectl run`
-    - QJenny - So a cluster can have multiple services?
     - services works on pods - a service can have pods from multiple nodes
   - `kubectl describe services/<service-name>` shows details
-    - QJenny - service name or deployment name?
   - `export NODE_PORT=$(kubectl get services/kubernetes-bootcamp -o go-template='{{(index .spec.ports 0).nodePort}}')`
     - `curl $(minikube ip):$NODE_PORT`
       - `minikube ip` shows the node-ip
       - browse `192.168.99.100:30250`
   - `kubectl describe deployment` shows name of the label among many other infos
-  - QJenny
-    - how does services work? service labels? everything has labels?
   - `kubectl get pods -l run=<pod-label>`
     - `kubectl get pods -l run=booklistkube2`
   - `kubectl get services -l run=<service-label>`
     - `kubectl get services -l run=booklistkube2`
-    - QJenny - pod-label? service-label?
-I guess It's deployment-name? by run=<deployment-name> we are using the default label of a pod. and I guess `run` is an attribute?
-Later we used `app` attribute?
   - `export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')`
     - QJenny
   - `kubectl label pod <pod-name> app=<varialbe-name>` applies a new label (pinned the application version to the pod)
-    - this doesn't add this label to the service - so we are sure that : although service/pod had same label `run=booklistkube2` they are different
-    - QJenny - `app` is an attribute? what are the other attributes?
   - `kubectl describe pods <pod-name>`
     - if we use `-l` flag, `use <pod-label>`
     - otherwise, use `<pod-name>`